RomuloOliveira/commit-messages-guide/README.md

 ### Keep language consistency

 For project owners: Choose a language and write all commit messages using that language.
-Ideally it should match the code comments, default translation locale (for localized projects), etc.
+Ideally, it should match the code comments, default translation locale (for localized projects), etc.

 For contributors: Write your commit messages using the same language as the existing commit history.